How to measure the effectiveness of performance management

 - to inform performance pay decisions

 Once you are clear on your goals for performance management, the next step is to establish what success should look like for each of those goals.
-Here are some example success measures for some of the above common performance management goals:
+Here are some success measures for some of the above common performance management goals to show you how to measure the effectiveness of your system against your performance management goals:

 |Performance Management Goal||Example Success Measures|